zavi098/zzz/README.md

 PyPDF2 (for reading PDFs)
 Pandas (for managing and exporting data) dotenv (for environment variable management)

-Setup:
-Clone the repository:
+Setup:Clone the repository:

-bash
-Copy code
 git clone https://github.com/yourusername/resume-ranking-system.git
 cd resume-ranking-system
-Install the required dependencies:

-bash
-Copy code
-pip install -r requirements.txt
+Install the required dependencies: pip install -r requirements.txt

 Set up environment variables:
 GOOGLE_API_KEY: Obtain your Google Generative AI API key and set it in a .env file.
 MONGODB_URI: Set your MongoDB connection URI in the .env file.

-Run the Streamlit app:
+Run the Streamlit app:streamlit run app.py

-bash
-Copy code
-streamlit run app.py
 Access the web application at http://localhost:8501.